Do you know that you and your life are greatly influenced by what you believe?

 Try to question everything.

-Choose to believe in something that will support and enrich your life.
+Choose to believe in something that will support and enrich you and your life.